Beverly Hills Premises Liability Lawyer

 A premises liability claim is a type of personal injury claim.
 Liability for all personal injury claims is typically based on negligence.
 In other words, the individual, entity or group who was guilty of negligence will generally be held responsible for compensating an injured individual for any injuries or losses sustained as a result.
 The same standard applies to premises liability cases.

 Premises liability claims are very diverse.
-The most common example is a slip and fall.
-But other common examples include assault caused by negligent security, drowning caused by unsafe pool conditions, and more.
+The most common types of premises liability accidents include slip and falls, dog bites, assault caused by negligent security, and drowning caused by unsafe pool conditions.
 For the most part, if you or a loved one suffered injuries on someone else’s property, you must be able to prove that the property owner was negligent regarding ownership or maintenance.

 Furthermore, just because you suffered injuries on someone else’s property does not automatically mean that the property owner was negligent.
 For example, if you were intoxicated while at a neighbor’s party and suffered broken bones falling down the stairs, your neighbor will not likely be held liable.
 It is also important to understand that a property owner must be aware of a potential hazard.
 Also, the property owner needs a reasonable amount of time to address the dangerous circumstances.